mechyai/RL-EmsPy/README.md

 This implements simple rule-based thermostat control based on the time of day, for a single zone of a 5-zone office building.
 Other data is tracked and reported just for example.

-This is a simplified/cleaned version (no MdpManager, less comments, etc.) of the 'simple_emspy_control.py' example
+This is a simplified/cleaned version (no MdpManager, less comments, etc.) of the 'simple_emspy_control.py' example, meant for the README.md.
 """
 import datetime
 import matplotlib.pyplot as plt